asistex/Sublime-Text-harbour-Package/README.md

 ### From the command line
-   You must have installed Git tools
+   You must have installed Git tools.

-   With this method you can get updates of this package usig the Git command git pull from the command line.
+   With this method you can get updates of this package using the Git command.
+   ** git pull ** from the command line.

 * 1- Open Sublime Text
 * 2- From Sublime main menu, click on: Preferences > Browse Packages.
-This will open the windows explorer in the Sublime preferences folder, usually is **\Sublime Text 3\Packages\ **.
+This will open the windows explorer in the Sublime preferences folder, usually is ** \Sublime Text 3\Packages\ **.
 * 3- Open the command prompt here.
 Windows cmd
 * 4- Copy the following command:
      git clone https://github.com/asistex/Sublime-Text-harbour-Package.git
 * 5- Press Enter
 * 6- Thats all.
-* 7- Optionally you can copy the file **harbour.sublime-package** to the folder **.\Sublime Text 3\Installed Packages\ **
+* 7- Optionally you can copy the file **harbour.sublime-package** to the folder ** .\Sublime Text 3\Installed Packages\ **